What Is Semaglutide?

 Benefits Beyond Weight Loss

-Patients frequently report quality-of-life improvements that include increased energy levels, better sleep, improved mobility, reduced joint pain related to excess weight, and enhanced self-confidence.
-Many patients describe a reduction in food preoccupation and emotional eating patterns, which contributes to a healthier overall relationship with food.
+Patients frequently report quality-of-life changes that include increased energy levels, better sleep, improved mobility, reduced joint pain related to excess weight, and shifts in their relationship with food.
+Outcomes vary individually.

 Side Effects and Considerations